Driftwood Canyon Provincial Park: History

-A car park just off the road access, leads to an interpretive sign and a bridge across Driftwood Creek.
+Geology

 A short interpretive trail leads visitors to a cliff-face exposure of Eocene shales that were deposited in an inter-montane lake.
 Interbedded within the shales are volcanic ash beds, the result of area volcanoes that were erupting throughout the life of the Eocene lake that produced the shales.
 Preserved within the shale formations are plant, animal and insect species that inhabited the area over 50 million years ago.
 Similar fossil beds in Eocene lake sediments are found at the McAbee Fossil Beds Heritage Site west of Kamloops in southern British Columbia.
 The Princeton Chert fossil beds in southern British Columbia are also Eocene, but primarily preserve an aquatic plant community.

-The BC Parks management plan for Driftwood Canyon Provincial Park lists these conservation attributes: